CuiZHIQ/MADGCN/README.md

 We have already preserved the distance-based adjacency matrix in the data structure, which can be easily used.
 Due to the large scale of the LargeAQ dataset, we recommend users perform temporal downsampling or select a subset of stations based on their specific research needs and computational resources after obtaining the dataset.
 We recommend referring to the implementations of [LargeST](https://github.com/liuxu77/LargeST) or [BasicTS](https://github.com/zezhishao/BasicTS).

-> If you require specific latitude and longitude information for the stations to construct subgraphs for subsets, please send an email to [zhiqing@nuist.edu.cn] to apply for access.
-Please include the following information in your email: your institution’s name, your full name, and the intended purpose of use.
-We will ensure a timely response and will share the dataset with you.

 | **Dataset**          | **#Stations**                    | **Time span**                         | **Timesteps**                  | **Granularity** | **Coverage**               |
 | :------------------- | :------------------------------- | :------------------------------------ | :----------------------------- | :-------------- | :------------------------- |